PennyLaneAI/pennylane-honeywell/README.rst

     import pennylane as qml
     dev1 = qml.device('hqs.dev', wires=2)

-where ``"dev"`` is the specific name of the online device you'd like to access.
+where ``dev`` is the specific name of the online device you'd like to access.

 HQS devices can then be used just like other devices for the definition and evaluation of quantum circuits within PennyLane.
 For more details and ideas, see the